Tina Negus

 Tina Negus (born 1941) is a British zoologist, painter and poet who is credited as the original discoverer of Charnia, the first known Precambrian fossil.
 A fossil enthusiast since childhood, she found the first specimen of frond-like fossil at Charnwood Forest in Leicestershire during a summer vacation in 1956.

-She studied zoology, botany and geography at the University of Reading.
-She took up zoology for her postgraduate degree and her dissertation research on mussel diversity and abundance, published in the Journal of Animal Ecology in 1966, became a fundamental source of information on the degree of pollution in the River Thames.
-In recognition of her pioneering work, the University of Reading commissioned the Tina Negus Prize to graduate students of biology from 2019.
+Negus studied zoology, botany and geography at the University of Reading.
+She took up zoology for her postgraduate degree and her dissertation on mussel diversity and abundance, published in the Journal of Animal Ecology in 1966, became a fundamental source of information on the degree of pollution in the River Thames.
+In recognition of her pioneering work, the University of Reading commissioned the Tina Negus Prize to graduate students of biology since 2019.

 Biography

-Negus was born in Grantham, Lincolnshire, England.
+Negus was born Christina L. Batty in Grantham, Lincolnshire, England.
 Growing up in "Liassic (limestone sediments of Early Jurassic, about 200 to 180 million years old) sandstones and clays", as she described her upbringing, her childhood activities were mostly collecting fossils, and was familiar with ammonites and belemnites.
 During her school vacations, she explored interesting geological sites such as Peak District and Kent.
 During her secondary schooling, she read a small handbook Geology of the Ancient Rocks of Charnwood Forest, Leicestershire (1947) by William Whitehead Watts, who had documented the Precambrian (roughly older than 530 million years ago) nature of the Charnwood rocks.
 This information inspired her for a field visit to Charnwood.

-Enthused by her passion for fossils, she wanted to take an A level in Geology but her headmistress would not allow it.She therefore took A levels in Zoology, Botany, Geography and art and subsequently studied an undergraduate course in zoology, botany and geography at the University of Reading in 1961 and an Honors Zoology degree following.
+Enthused by her passion for fossils, she applied for an A level course in geology but her headmistress would not allow it.
+She therefore took A levels in zoology, botany, geography and art.
+She continued with an undergraduate course in zoology, botany and geography at the University of Reading in 1961 and completed the degree with honours in zoology.
 She then continued with a postgraduate research-based MSc in ecology at the same university.
 After her master's degree, she briefly joined Durham University.
-After her marriage, she gave up career in academics and developed her talents in painting, ceramics. photography and poetry.
+After her marriage, she gave up career in academics and developed her talents in painting, sculpting, photography and poetry.